-Step 2 - Fusible Interfacing - Each shirt must be backed with non-woven fusible interfacing to prevent it from stretching.
-Buy enough fusible interfacing to make a 17" square for each T-shirt.
+Step 2 - Fusible Interfacing - Each shirt should be backed with non-woven fusible interfacing to prevent it from stretching.
+Buy enough fusible interfacing to make a 17" square for each t-shirt.
 Select good quality, light weigh interfacing.
 Fusible interfacing needs to be non-woven, glued only on one side.
-Either Bosal 312 or Pellon 906F interfacing are good choices.
-They don't add weight or make the quilt stiff.
-(In response to many inquiries about interfacing, I now offer fusible interfacing for sale here: http://www.goosetracks.com/Interfacing.html )
+Bosal 312 works well.
+It doesn't add weight or make the quilt stiff.
+(In response to many inquiries about interfacing, I now offer Bosal 312 fusible interfacing for sale here: http://www.goosetracks.com/Interfacing.html )

-Step 3 - Fabric for Sashing/Border/Binding - Sashing strips form a decorative grid between each T-shirt block.
+Step 3 - Fabric for Sashing/Border/Binding - Sashing strips form a decorative grid between each t-shirt block.
+I use quilters cotton - non-stretchy cotton fabric.
 Plan on 2" sashing strips (1 1/2" when finished) between the blocks, 2 1/2" strips (2" when finished) for the border, and additional fabric for the binding.
 Calculate the amount needed and be sure to wash it before you use it - you want to be sure that the color wont run and that the fabric will not shrink after the quilt is finished.